Tip

 3

-Now when we know a bit about the builtin Wavelets, let’s see how to create custom Wavelets objects.
-These can be done in two ways:
+Now when we know a bit about the builtin Wavelets, let’s see how to create custom wavelets.
+These can be created in two ways:

 1. Passing the filter bank object that implements the filter_bank attribute.
 The attribute must return four filters coefficients.

-Note that such custom wavelets will not have all the properties set to correct values:
+Note that such custom wavelets will not have all the properties set to correct values and some of them could be missing:

 Wavelet My Haar Wavelet